michaelrockson/leema-ai-agent/README.md

 yarn dev
 ```

-End with an example of getting some data out of the system, e.g. running the pipeline manually:
+Getting some data out of the system, e.g. running the pipeline manually:

 ```
 python run.py